JuggthePlugg/zero_day/zero_day/README.md

-This repo contains the vagrant task
+*This repo is for the vagrant task*